ShaniStaretz-ai/sqLite-Lec4-Dec-22-24/README.md

     * it is NOT customary to do **a double** connection on the table B foreign key of driver_id, because it can make complications
 * the first table is always the "right" table and the second table is the "left table"
-* ON - when connecting the relations
+* ON - when connecting the relations, this will specify the connection between the 2 tables.
 * JOIN example:
     * INNER JOIN: return all drivers **with cars only**
       ```